-An agnostic interpretation of these data characteristics points to a departure from statistical isotropy in the CMB maps, however further work is required to convincingly ascribe the source of the anomalies to a genuinely cosmological effect, unaccounted foreground effect, or merely systematic effects.
-Regarding noise and systematics, there is an important point to consider from first principles.
-The \npipe dataset purportedly has lower level of systematics and noise compared to the \ffp dataset.
-If this is the ground truth, and if the anomalous signals we have discovered are real, their significance should increase from \ffp to \npipe datasets.
-We notice this trend for the \texttt{NILC} and \texttt{SEVEM} maps, but the opposite trend for \texttt{C-R} and \texttt{SMICA} maps, which makes any assessment about the origin of the signals inconclusive.
-Also important to note is that the slightly differing results for the different maps in \ffp indicate the sensitivity of our methodology to the details of the component separation pipeline, and maybe considered as a framework for bench-marking.
-In the context of foregrounds, the recently discovered foreground effect by \cite{hansen2023possible} also deserves a specific mention.
-They find that there is an effect of deepening of CMB temperature profile extending to a few degrees around nearby large spiral galaxies.
-While they posit that this foreground effect may provide a possible common explanation for a number of anomalies of different kinds in the CMB, restricting to the topological anomalies, such an effect may generate spurious holes in addition to deepening their temperature profiles.
-However, we find it difficult to conclude that the aforementioned foreground may account for the novel anomalous signatures presented in this paper, for various reasons.
-First, the evidence presented in this paper points to strongly anomalous signatures in the hot-spot regions as well, which cannot be explained by deepening of temperature profiles, or creation of spurious cold-spots.
-Second, the fact that the anomalous number of cold-spots appear in the southern hemisphere when assigning a global variance for normalization, and disappear when normalizing the hemispheres by local variance, points to the fact that the anomalous behavior of the cold-spots in the southern hemisphere may in fact be misleading, and engendered as an artifact of data processing.
-The third compelling reason is that we find the deviations to be the most significant in the first quad in galactic coordinates, and the foreground map presented in \cite{hansen2023possible} appears to be lacking significant foreground contamination in this region.
-Regardless of the finer details, a crucial point to note from the evidence in this paper is that the disagreement between the data and the model may engender spurious results for all subsequent downstream calculations such as cosmological parameter estimation, as pointed out in \cite{Fosalba_2021,Yeung_2022}, and may have consequences for the Hubble tension through the related mis-estimation of cosmological parameters.
+In the context of foregrounds \citep{bouchet1999}, the recently discovered foreground effect by \cite{hansen2023possible} also deserves a specific mention.
+They find that there is an effect of deepening of the CMB temperature profile extending to a few degrees around nearby large spiral galaxies.
+They posit that this foreground effect may provide a possible common explanation for a number of anomalies of different kinds in the CMB.
+In the context of the topological anomalies, such an effect may generate spurious holes in addition to deepening their temperature profiles.
+However, we find it difficult to conclude that the aforementioned foreground can account for the novel anomalous signatures presented in this paper, for a few reasons.
+First, the evidence presented in this paper points to strongly anomalous signatures in the hot spot regions also, which cannot be explained by the deepening of temperature profiles, or the creation of spurious cold spots.
+Second, the fact that an anomalous number of cold spots appear in the southern hemisphere when assigning a global variance for normalization, and disappear when normalizing the hemispheres by local variance, points to the fact that the anomalous behavior of the cold spots in the southern hemisphere may in fact be misleading, and engendered as an artifact of data processing.
+The third compelling reason is that we find the deviations to be the most significant in the first quad in galactic coordinates, and the foreground map presented in \cite{hansen2023possible} lacks significant foreground contamination in this region.
+Regardless of the finer details, a crucial point to note from the evidence presented in this paper is that the disagreement between the data and the model may engender spurious results for all subsequent downstream calculations, such as cosmological parameter estimation \citep{Fosalba_2021,Yeung_2022}, and may have consequences for the Hubble and $\sigma_8$ tension through the related misestimation of cosmological parameters.